Carbon Markets and Standards

 Methodology for Tidal Wetland and Seagrass Restoration

-In 2015, the Methodology for Tidal Wetland and Seagrass Restoration became the first globally applicable greenhouse gas accounting methodology for coastal wetland restoration, allowing salt marsh, seagrass, mangrove, and other tidal wetland restoration projects to earn carbon credits.
+In 2015, the Methodology for Tidal Wetland and Seagrass Restoration (VM0033) became the first globally applicable greenhouse gas accounting methodology for coastal wetland restoration, allowing salt marsh, seagrass, mangrove, and other tidal wetland restoration projects to earn carbon credits.
 Now projects such as removing tidal barriers, improving water quality to increase seagrass habitats, beneficial use of dredged materials, and re-introducing native plant communities will be eligible to earn carbon credits on the voluntary carbon market, generating new sources of funding.
 Read the press release here, and access the methodology here.

 Coastal Blue Carbon in Practice: A manual for using the VCS Methodology for Tidal Wetland and Seagrass Restoration.
 This manual guides project developers in planning a blue carbon project for carbon credit.

-In addition, RAE is partnering with Silvestrum Climate Associates to develop a framework methodology for the conservation of coastal wetlands to generate carbon offsets, with funding support from the North American Commission for Environmental Cooperation, Conservation International, The Nature Conservancy, The Curits and Edith Munson Foundation, and Blue Ventures Conservation.The finalized conservation methodology is expected in 2018.
+In addition, RAE partnered with Silvestrum Climate Associates to develop a framework methodology for the conservation of coastal wetlands (VM0007) to generate carbon offsets, with funding support from the North American Commission for Environmental Cooperation, Conservation International, The Nature Conservancy, The Curits and Edith Munson Foundation, and Blue Ventures Conservation.
+VM0007 was expanded to include wetland conservation in the REDD+ framework.
+Specifically, the Demonstration of Additionality for Tidal Wetland Restoration and Conservation (VMD0052) was created.

 The Process of Developing VCS Wetlands Requirements